 It’s not possible to over-communicate with your team – only at the point that you are sick of repeating the message have they heard it.
-This can start as part of collaborating with your team about purpose and values, so they feel it is done with, rather than done to – particularly if people fall short of the values that you’ve set.
+This can start as part of collaborating with your team about purpose and values, then continuing with improving proactive communications, so they feel it is done with, rather than done to – particularly if people fall short of the values that you’ve set.

 Only through the consistency of your emotional response to situations, the way you lead and manage, and role-model good behaviours will you build trust across the team and sustain the positive culture you are looking for.
 This is really the test of how aligned your own purpose and values are to those of the company.
 For a workforce spread across different time zones and locations, working remotely through a variety of communication channels, the task of building a positive culture is layered with additional challenges, but cannot be neglected.